ProjectAthenia/elm/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.11.1

+Bug fix for remaining admin route reference in `src/elm/Components/CRUD/ModelList.elm`.

 ## 0.11.0

 Another minor one.
 This one adds a new boolean decoder to `src/elm/Utilities/ModelHelpers.elm`

 ## 0.10.1

-Small little wording change, "src/elm/Components/CRUD/ModelForm.elm" update success message changed.
+Small little wording change, `src/elm/Components/CRUD/ModelForm.elm` update success message changed.

 ## 0.10.0